Impella Education, Patient Management

 This video is designed for those transporting patients supported with an Impella® heart pump.
 It provides background information on the approved Impella heart pumps and key information for use during transport.

-The video describes the steps for transferring a patient supported with an Impella heart pump from one location to another, explaining that the AIC can be removed from the cart and placed on a bedrail for transport.
-After the patient is secured in the ambulance or aircraft, key steps include hanging the dextrose bag, plugging the AIC into a power source to keep battery charged, and, if the AIC has Impella Connect®, enabling flight mode.
+The video details the steps for transferring a patient supported with an Impella heart pump from one location to another, explaining that the AIC can be removed from the cart and placed on a bedrail for transport.
+After the patient is secured in the ambulance or aircraft, key steps include hanging the dextrose bag and plugging the AIC into a power source to keep battery charged.

 During transport, monitor the placement signal waveform and motor current to ensure correct pump position.
 If an alarm occurs, there are a few steps that can be taken during transport.

-- or an Air in Purge System alarm, ensure that the dextrose bag is hung in an upright position during transport
+- For an Air in Purge System alarm, ensure that the dextrose bag is hung in an upright position during transport.